For many, being a responsible cat owner means purchasing pet insurance.

 Payouts are sometimes controlled as well.
 This controls how much money that you can expect the company to pay each year.
 If you choose a lower amount, you may be out of luck if your cat suddenly has many expenses.

 Is pet insurance worth it for a cat?

-Yes, even with a cat, vet bills can add up quickly.
+Yes!
+Insurance is important for anything that you want to protect (there’s even insurance for Uber drivers!) – and with a cat, vet bills can add up quickly.
 We recommend either investing in pet insurance or having a sizeable emergency fund of at least $3,000 for your cat’s care should they need it.

 Certain cat medical issues can get expensive.
 Heart conditions can cost thousands, for example.
 Unless you can pay for these costs up front, you should have pet insurance to soften the blow.

 However, even with pet insurance, we recommend having your deductible saved in a bank account.
 After all, you’ll still need to pay for a percentage of your pet’s care and your deductible.
 That could potentially be hundreds of dollars, depending on your plan.

 Is pet insurance cheaper for an indoor cat?

 Some pet insurance companies may ask if your pet is indoors or outdoors.
 Outdoor cats are more prone to injury, so their insurance is more expensive.

 However, there is no way for pet insurance companies to prove this.
 Some might refuse to pay for specific care if you list your cat as indoors.
 For example, if you tell them that your cat is indoors, but they later get attacked by another animal outside, the company could refuse to pay, even if your cat just escaped for a short period.

 Many companies don’t bother with any of this, though.
 They may not ask whether your cat is allowed to spend time outside at all.
 Some may ask but not make any rate adjustments.